-How Emerson, Lake & Palmer’s ‘Brain Salad Surgery’ Became a Last Hurrah
+How Emerson Lake & Palmer’s ‘Brain Salad Surgery’ Became a Last Hurrah

-Brain Salad Surgery was Emerson Lake and Palmer's last great album, a final moment of collaborative pomp before the group began to fragment into three separate entities.
+Brain Salad Surgery was Emerson, Lake and Palmer's last great album, a final moment of collaborative pomp before the group began to fragment into three separate entities.

 Sure, it might seem a bit over the top.
 But that's the thing about ELP at their peak: There really was no top.
 Carl Palmer admitted as much in the liner notes included in the album's reissue.
 "We're not a straightforward rock band," he said.
 "We are a saber-rattling band!"

-Even the recording of Brain Salad Surgery reflects its time, with a setting as flamboyant as Emerson Lake and Palmer's combination of rock and classical musics.
+Even the recording of Brain Salad Surgery reflects its time, with a setting as flamboyant as Emerson Lake and Palmer's combination of rock and classical music.
 ELP's previous album, 1972's Trilogy, had been such a studio creation that the trio felt that it could never recreate the record in concert.
 That sparked the idea of a stripped-down approach for the follow-up; Emerson Lake and Palmer wanted to move away from 24-track recording and toward something more straightforward.

 Well, sort of: ELP purchased an entire movie theater, ripped out all of its chairs and retrofitted the space as a practice room.
 "I think Brain Salad Surgery represented creating an album out of a collective inspiration," Greg Lake said in the reissue's liner notes.
 "That was the motivation behind buying this cinema to rehearse in – to try and do something with more of a live, rather than preconceived, feel."